eic/tutorial-jana2/_episodes/03-end-user-plugin.md

 _____________________________________________________________________________________________________________

-As exercises try:
+As exercises try (make sure you rebuild everytime you change your plugin):

-1) Plot the positions of all the hits.
+1) Plot the X,Y positions of all the hits.

 2) Repeat only for hits with energy greater than 0.005 GeV.

-3) Try to plot similar histograms from the EcalEndcap.
+3) Try to plot similar histograms from the EcalEndcapN.

 Feel free to play around with other objects and their properties (hint: when you ran eicrecon, you should have seen a list of all the objects that were available to you.
 You can also see this list by typing: eicrecon -Pplugins=myFirstPlugin -Pjana:nevents=0)

 Note: very shortly you will be adding a factory.
 After you do come back to this plugin and access your newly created objects

 {% include links.md %}